Svarkovsky/UNO-MOUSE/README.md

     *   Video/Sync GND -> Arduino GND
 *   **Audio Output (using TVout library):**
     *   Audio Signal -> Arduino Digital Pin 11
-    *   Connect Pin 11 through a series resistor (e.g., 1kΩ) and a film capacitor (e.g., 0.1µF) to your audio input (e.g., speaker or amplifier).
-The other side of the capacitor connects to GND.
+    *   Connect to pin 11 through a series-connected resistor (1 kΩ) and a film capacitor (0.1 µF) to your audio input (e.g., speaker or amplifier).

-**Note:** Digital Pin 9 is used by *both* the PS/2 Clock (PS2uartKeyboard) and the TVout Sync signal in the default library configurations.
-The specific hardware setup for this project likely uses a method to share or separate these signals (e.g., resistors, or custom pin definitions not visible in the main `.ino` file). **Always refer to the specific wiring diagram provided with the project's hardware build instructions** (if available) as the standard library defaults might conflict.

 ### Building the Project